ArnaudDarre/portfolio/_projects/life-sketching.md

   file_name='3'
 %}

-{% include components/project-body.html
-  quote='I find that sketching helps me focus.
+> I find that sketching helps me focus.
 It takes my mind of things and is a great way to free your mind when you are stuck in a projects.
-I started this habbit in Design School and will keep on doing it'
+I started this habbit in Design School and will keep on doing it.
-%}

 {% include components/project-cover.html
   size='large'